01. Academic writing with Quarto

 If for some reason you want to turn off numbering for a specific header, you can add {.unnumbered}

 to the end of the header.
-For example, the following markdown:
+For example, the markdown in Snippet 5.

 This is particularly useful in academic writing when we want to add a reference, materials, or other section that is not numbered at the end of the document.